giovannieverduin/giovannieverduin/README.md

 ### What I actually do

 Founded an innovation lab and corporate VC for a listed bank.
 Led GCC's first bank-backed tokenized money market fund to get regulatory approval.
 Board seats across Central Asia, AI councils, innovation funds, the occasional UN side event.
-Twenty years, ten countries, one consistent bet: the institutions and the protocols are converging, and someone credible has to stand in both rooms.
+Twenty years, ten countries, one consistent bet: institutions, AI models and onchain protocols are converging, but until they do we need bridges and translators.

 ### ⭐ Currently building